Azure/azure-storage-net/README.md

 ### Key Vault

-The client-side encryption support, currently in preview, depends on the KeyVault.Core package, which can be downloaded directly or referenced by your code project through Nuget.
+The client-side encryption support depends on the KeyVault.Core package, which can be downloaded directly or referenced by your code project through Nuget.

 - [KeyVault.Core] (http://www.nuget.org/packages/Microsoft.Azure.KeyVault.Core)